MrGiovanni/MICCAI2020/README.md

 ### Self-supervised learning B 10:00 AM - 10:30 AM CDT on Monday, 5 October

-* [ ] User-Guided Domain Adaptation for Rapid Annotation from User Interactions: A Study on Pathological Liver Segmentation - Raju, Ashwin; Ji, Zhanghexuan; Cheng, Chi Tung; Cai, Jinzheng; Huang, Junzhou; Xiao, Jing; Lu, Le; Liao, ChienHung; Harrison, Adam P., University of Texas, Arlington
+* [x] User-Guided Domain Adaptation for Rapid Annotation from User Interactions: A Study on Pathological Liver Segmentation - Raju, Ashwin; Ji, Zhanghexuan; Cheng, Chi Tung; Cai, Jinzheng; Huang, Junzhou; Xiao, Jing; Lu, Le; Liao, ChienHung; Harrison, Adam P., University of Texas, Arlington

+- Liver segmentation is not that challenging task.
+It would be nicer if this approach can be shown effective on other tasks, such as liver tumor.
+- I assume this method is in 2D.
+Liver is a 3D object; liver in 2D can appear very differently.
+How to design a loss to constrain liver shape distribution?

 * [x] SALAD: Self-Supervised Aggregation Learning for Anomaly Detection on X-Rays - Bozorgtabar, Behzad; Mahapatra, Dwarikanath; Vray, Guillaume; Thiran, Jean-Philippe, EPFL

 - Contrastive learning with memory bank in ChestXray imaging.
 The approach finds the abnormal images by comparing with the normal image feature in the latent space.